How to Create Email Workflows That Convert (With Real Examples)

 Subject: Welcome — here’s how to get value fast

-Body: Brief introduction, clear benefit summary, and a single next step.
+Body: Brief introduction, clear benefit summary, and a single next step that reinforces early engagement.

 Activation Email